See the information below about the training the IDYCA youth will receive while attending the Academy:

 - Academic Excellence.
 IDYCA is a fully accredited Idaho High School, through AdvancED.
 All ChalleNGe participants attend daily academic classes taught by High School teachers contracted through the Orofino School District.
 These classes offer them the opportunity to increased their aptitude in a variety of subjects, especially math and reading.
 Eligible students may also find time to work on their senior projects, engage in formal tutoring of their peers, or prepare for testing for the General Education Development (GED) credential.
 Evaluation of a cadet’s grade level progress during the Residential Phase is measured using the Tests of Adult Basic Education (TABE) testing process.

-Typical Weekday – Residential Phase Daily Activities:
+2. Typical Weekday Schedule – Residential Phase Daily Activities:

 - 0500: Wake-up/Accountability/Hygiene